ioBroker/ioBroker.javascript/doc/blockly_en.md

 The return value has type "Date Object", what is just the number of milliseconds from 1970.01.01.

+**Note:** to use "astro"-function the "latitude" and "longitude" must be defined in javascript adapter settings.

 ## Convert blocks
 Sometimes it is required to convert value into other type.
 Following blocks allow to convert value into specific types.